mahbuba18/task-management-system-api/README.md

-For access denied: icacls "users.csv" /grant Everyone:F /T

-#Task Management System API
+Task Management System API

-Overview
+Overview:

 The Task Management System API is a RESTful API built with Node.js, Express, Sequelize, and PostgreSQL.
 It allows users to manage tasks, projects, and assignments efficiently.

-Features
+Features:

 User authentication (JWT-based login & registration)